gotasource/test/README.md

 # Create A Service Class

 ## Class Mapping
-We use decorator *Service* before a class
+We use decorator *Service* before a class.
 Interface API:
 ```javascript
  function Service(mapping: {